hyrmedia/DirigoEdge/README.md

 All development work for DirigoEdge is done on the `develop` branch.
 Any new code contributions should be made on (or branched off) this branch.

 ### Step 1: Fork
-For the project on GitHub and check out your copy locally.
+Fork the project on GitHub and check out your copy locally.

 ```
 $ git clone https://github.com/dirigodev/DirigoEdge.git